scalaz/scalaz/CONTRIBUTING.md

 `scalaz-core` should be kept lean and mean: type classes and instances, important data structures, and functions related to these.

-`scalaz.{iteratee, effect, concurrent}` have each been moved a dedicated sub-project.
+`scalaz.{iteratee, effect}` have each been moved a dedicated sub-project.
 Consider the same approach when adding large new features.

 ## Type Classes